faizalrf/documentation/MariaDB-Encryption.md

 # MariaDB Encryption (TDE)

-Working with many of the clients, TDE is one of the most common requirement that comes up frequently.
-I decided to do write this blog to cover the very same topic.
+Working with many of the clients, TDE is one of the most common requirements that come up frequently.
+I decided to write this blog to cover the very same topic.

 MariaDB does indeed supports Transparent Data Encryption, a.k.a, TDE.
 There are some misconceptions about the TDE that I would like to clear up first before we move forward with implementing this thing.

 ## Misconceptions

-The main misconception surrounding databnase encryption, TDE, is that if someone who does not have access to the security Key will get junk/encrypted data and wont be able to read it!
+The main misconception surrounding database encryption, TDE, is that if someone who does not have access to the security Key will get junk/encrypted data and won’t be able to read it!

 This is not true, It's important to understand what is meant by TDE, it's short for "Transparent Data Encryption", remember the word "Transparent"!
-This essentially means thjat the database is encryupted at the filesystem level, means the data files containing the actual data are encrypted, encryption and decryption of data is done by MariaDB with the help of a secret key, as long as MariaDB can access the secret key, all the users who have "SELECT" privilege to the tables, can read the data, and same thing goes to other DML privileges, `INSERT, UPDATE and DELETE` none of these operations are impacted by encryption of data at rest or TDE.
+This essentially means that the database is encrypted at the filesystem level, which means the data files containing the actual data are encrypted, encryption and decryption of data are done by MariaDB with the help of a secret key, as long as MariaDB can access the secret key, all the users who have "SELECT" privilege to the tables, can read the data, and the same thing goes to other DML privileges, `INSERT, UPDATE and DELETE` none of these operations are impacted by encryption of data at rest or TDE.

-This pritects the database against physical theft, means, someone tries to copy the entire database filesystem and tries to read those data files on his own MariaDB server, will indeed fail and not able to read those because his MariaDB server don't have the secret key that is required to unlock the data.
+This protects the database against physical theft, which means, someone who tries to copy the entire database filesystem and tries to read those data files on his own MariaDB server, will indeed fail and not able to read those because his MariaDB server doesn’t have the secret key that is required to unlock the data.

-Similarly if the thief, physically het hold of the HDD storage drive containinig the actual data directory will still not be able to start the server even if he plugs in the HDD on his computer because the HDD does not have the security key that is required to decrypt the database and start the server properly.
+Similarly if the thief, physically gets hold of the HDD storage drive containing the actual data directory will still not be able to start the server even if he plugs in the HDD on his computer because the HDD does not have the security key that is required to decrypt the database and start the server properly.

 ## Encryption of Specific Columns

-This is another misconmception that I see most of the times, once implemented, TDE is applied to the entire table or the to the entire database, logs etc. It's never on partial tables or specific columns.
+This is another misconception that I see most of the time, once implemented, TDE is applied to the entire table or the entire database, logs, etc. It's never on partial tables or specific columns.

-However if that is somethign desired for a particular usecase, MariaDB does offer a range of encryption functions to specifically encrypt those columns as long as they are text based.
-These funnctions ar:
+However, if that is something desired for a particular use case, MariaDB does offer a range of encryption functions to specifically encrypt those columns as long as they are text-based.
+These functions are:

 - `AES_ENCRPT(<Text to Encrypt>, <Secret password>)`
 - `AES_DECRYPT(<Text to Encrypt>, <Secret password>)`

-These func can encrypt the text based on the given password, in this case, the password is stored and maintained by the application instead of the Database unlike the TDE secret key.
+These functions can encrypt the text based on the given password, in this case, the password is stored and maintained by the application instead of the Database, unlike the TDE secret key.

 This does increase some complexity within the application code, as the code needs to use these functions to encrypt and decrypt the data each time.